 Scroll To See More Images

 Bad hair day?
 Don’t worry, you’ll literally never have to show the top of your head ever again.
-Thanks to nearly every single 2020 Fashion Week runway, there are a ton of 2020 hat trends to try out, from major statements like cowboy hats and turbans to more low-key, wearable picks like berets and bucket hats—yes, I said bucket hats.
+Thanks to nearly every single 2020 Fashion Week runway, there are a ton of 2020 hat trends to try out—from major statements like cowboy hats and turbans to more low-key, wearable picks like berets and bucket hats.
+(Yes, I said bucket hats.
 They made it all the way to Fashion Week!
 Can you believe?)
 And now that many of us—including all your favorite retailers—are ready for fall and winter, there’s no better time than now to start stocking up on all the gorgeous hats available right now.

 We love a little Parisian flair!
 Models at the Libertine, Marc Jacobs, Zimmerman, and Christian Cowan Fall/Winter 2020 shows donned all types of berets, from floppy to structured to leather daddy chic.
 Spoiler alert: You don’t need to book a trip to France to copy this look ASAP.